PBorocz/public_content/docs/posts/macro/investing.md

 Why not?

-- You won't have any more "standard" job-income!
+* You won't have any more "standard" job-income!
 Thus, the years (decades) of expecting $X per month direct deposited to your checking account are no more!
 I know this sounds rather obvious but I can say from experience that the first few months/quarters of this can be extremely unnerving.

-- Thus, since you'll have to start relying on that single chunk of money you've squirreled away for decades, it's not enough to simply "invest and forget" for decades, you'll need another way of thinking about those funds.
+* Thus, since you'll have to start relying on that single chunk of money you've squirreled away for decades, it's not enough to simply "invest and forget" for decades, you'll need another way of thinking about those funds.
 That's what the bucket model/concept can help with.

-## "Older You" Needs Buckets!
+## "Older You" Needs Buckets

 Of the many attributes of the formal Bucket system (formal and capitalised now!) is that in some ways, it *is* a mirror of the way you had to categorise money in your younger years, ie. we'll still categorise money by liquidity and planning horizon but with one critical difference -> your income is going to **come** from your retirement funds instead of an outside source (ie. your old job(s)).